agda/agda-stdlib/paper/paper.md

 - Formalisation of aspects of Scala's type system [@stucki2021theory]

-- Verification of a calculus for the synchronous, reactive programming language Esterel [@florence2019esterel]
+- Verification of a calculus for the synchronous, reactive Esterel language [@florence2019esterel]

 - Verification of hardware circuit design [@pizani2018pi]

 - Verification of routing protocols [@daggitt2023routing]

 The development of `agda-stdlib` has also had a synergistic relationship with that of Agda itself, helping to both test and motivate new language features.
-Firstly, Agda supports a wide range of possibly incompatible language extensions, with examples including `--cubical` (changing the underlying type theory to cubical type theory [@DBLP:journals/jfp/VezzosiMA21]), `--with-K` (adding support for Streicher's axiom K [@streicher1993investigations]), or `--safe` (an ITP-oriented option restricting sources of potential unsoundness).
-In order for `agda-stdlib` to be compatible with as many different combinations of extensions as possible, it is designed modularly with units requesting the minimal expressive power needed.
+For example, Agda supports a wide range of incompatible language extensions and `agda-stdlib` is designed modularly in order to be compatible with many different combinations of extensions.
+Modules then request the minimal expressive power needed.
 To facilitate this, Agda's extensions were categorised as "infective", "coinfective" or "neither", where "infective" options impact all the import*ing* modules and "coinfective" options impact the import*ed* modules.
-Secondly, another feature motivated by of `agda-stdlib` is attaching custom messages to definitions, displayed on use.
-This enabled deprecation warnings, easing the evolution of user code.
-The library has also been used as a test bed for different approaches to defining co-inductive data types in Agda itself.
+The library has also acted as a test bed for different approaches to defining co-inductive data types in Agda.

 # Design Challenges

 Organising libraries of discrete mathematics and algebra coherently is notoriously difficult [@carette2020leveraging] [@cohen2020hierarchy].
-There is a tension between organising the material to be as general as possible and providing direct and intuitive definitions.
+There is a tension between being as general as possible and providing direct and intuitive definitions.
-Mathematical objects often permit multiple representations with varying application-specific usability profiles -- but this leads to redundancy/duplication.
+Mathematical objects often permit multiple representations with different advantages -- but this leads to redundancy/duplication.
-Some theorem provers ([@coq2024manual], [@paulson1994isabelle]) choose instead to have a rich ecosystem of external libraries, reducing the pressure to have canonical definitions for common concepts at the risk of incompatibilities between libraries.
+Some ITPs ([@coq2024manual], [@paulson1994isabelle]) have a rich ecosystem of external libraries, avoiding canonical definitions at the risk of incompatibilities between libraries.
 We have chosen, like Lean's `mathlib` [@van2020maintaining], to provide a repository of canonical definitions.

-`agda-stdlib` has embraced the "intrinsic style" of dependent types, in which correctness invariants are part of the data structures themselves.
+`agda-stdlib` has embraced the "intrinsic style" of dependent types, where data structures themselves contain correctness invariants.
-For instance, the definition of rational numbers carries a proof showing that the numerator and denominator have no common factors.
-The intrinsic style also means returning proofs from decision procedures rather than booleans.
+For instance, rational numbers include a proof that the numerator and denominator have no common factors and decision procedures return proofs rather than booleans.
 We believe that `agda-stdlib` has been one of the first ITP standard libraries to tackle this challenge.

-The library has also embraced Agda's parametrised modules to enable polymorphism [@ivardeBruin2023].
+The library has also embraced Agda's parametrised modules to facilitate polymorphism [@ivardeBruin2023].
-This contrasts with other languages which instead rely on type classes for similar functionality.
+This contrasts with other functional languages which often rely on type classes for similar functionality.
-This lets users specify in a single location how to instantiate all the abstract module parameters and reduces the overhead of instance search.
+This lets users specify in a single location how to instantiate the abstract parameters in the module and reduces the overhead of instance search.
-A drawback is the need for qualified imports when instantiating code twice in the same scope.
+A drawback is imports must be qualified when instantiating code multiple times in the same scope.
-Another benefit of parameterised modules is the ability to safely and scalably embed non-constructive mathematics into a primarily constructive library.
+The library also uses parameterised modules to safely and scalably embed non-constructive mathematics into a constructive library.

 # Testing

-Correctness proofs do not entirely obviate the need for testing.
-There are tests for two critical areas: first, features that cannot be reasoned about internally (such as the FFI and macros); second, performance tests.
+Correctness proofs do not remove the need for testing performance and features that cannot be reasoned about internally (such the FFI and macros).
-However the test suite's coverage is incomplete as this is not a priority for the community.
+However, the test suite's coverage is incomplete as this is not a priority for the community.

 # Notable improvements in version 2.0

-The current developers believe that `agda-stdlib` version 2.0 [@agda-stdlib-v2.0] has successfully addressed some of the design flaws and missing functionality of previous versions, including:
+Version 2.0 of `agda-stdlib` [@agda-stdlib-v2.0] has attempted to address some of the design flaws and missing functionality of previous versions, including:

-- Minimised Dependency Graphs: the most commonly used modules rely on fewer parts of the library, resulting in faster load and compilation times in general.
+- Minimised Dependency Graphs: core modules rely on fewer parts of the library, resulting in faster load and compilation times in general.

-- Standardisation: Mathematical objects such as groups, rings, orders, equivalences, etc., and their morphisms are now uniformly constructed from their sub-objects, enhancing consistency and usability.
+- Standardisation: objects such as groups, rings etc., and their morphisms are now constructed uniformly, enhancing consistency and usability.

-- Tactics Library: We have more tactics but experiments suggest that they are currently slower than those in comparable systems.
+- Tactics Library: expanded the list of available tactics, although experiments suggest performance can be improved.

-- Testing Framework: We have introduced a golden testing framework to let users write their own test suites.
+- Testing Framework: introduced a golden testing framework to let users write their own test suites.

 HTML-annotated sources for version 2.0 of `agda-stdlib` is available at \url{https://agda.github.io/agda-stdlib/v2.0/}.